arman-bd/httpmorph/README.md

 - Built on BoringSSL (Google) with post-quantum cryptography support
 - HTTP/2 support via nghttp2
 - Inspired by Python's requests and httpx libraries
-- Chrome 142 fingerprint matching with perfect JA3N, JA4, and JA4_R matches
+- Chrome 127-143 fingerprint matching with perfect JA4, JA3N, and HTTP/2 Akamai fingerprints
-- Certificate compression support for Cloudflare-protected sites
+- Certificate compression (Brotli) for Cloudflare-protected sites

 ## FAQ

 **Q: Why another HTTP client?**
 A: httpmorph combines the performance of native C with browser fingerprinting capabilities, making it ideal for applications that need both speed and realistic browser behavior.

-**Q: How accurate is the Chrome 142 fingerprint?**
+**Q: How accurate are the Chrome fingerprints?**
-A: httpmorph achieves perfect matches for modern fingerprints including JA3N, JA4, and JA4_R.
-This is verified against real Chrome 142 browsers.
-Test your fingerprint at https://suip.biz/?act=ja4
+A: httpmorph achieves perfect JA4 matches for Chrome 127-143.
+Test your fingerprint at https://tls.peet.ws/api/all

 **Q: Is it production-ready?**
 A: No, httpmorph is still in active development and not yet recommended for production use.